ACE answers some of your frequently asked questions

 Q – Are there any plans to expand parking at the Pleasanton ACE station?

 A – ACE doesn't charge for parking at any station locations and recognizes the increased demand from Tri-Valley passengers for additional parking.
-There are discussions occuring with Alameda County Fairgrounds to determine the best solutions to accommodate growth.
+There are discussions occurring with Alameda County Fairgrounds to determine the best solutions to accommodate growth.

 Q – How is ACE funded?